 The student and instructor determine which course title is most appropriate.
 The title, limited to 28 character (including spaces), is listed on the Independent Studies Form.
 This title will appear on the transcript as the official title of the course.
 If students do not submit a title, the course title will be determined by the number of the course as listed above.

-- Students complete the Independent Studies Form with the instructor with whom they arranged the course and include the Instructor Permission Code (IPC).
+- Students complete the Independent Studies Form with the instructor with whom they arranged the course.

 - Submit the Independent Study Form by the appropriate deadline: